foobarlab/funtoo-server-packer/README.md

 # Funtoo Server Vagrant box

 This is a basic server-flavored core Funtoo Linux that is packaged into a Vagrant box file.
 Currently only a VirtualBox version is provided.
-It is based on the [Funtoo Core Vagrant box](https://github.com/foobarlab/funtoo-core-packer).
+It is based on the [Funtoo Core Vagrant box](https://github.com/foobarlab/funtoo-core-packer) and can be used for bootstrapping your own box.

 ### What's included?